Separation is Optimal for LQR under Intermittent Feedback: Proof of Lemma

 From~\eqref{eqn:V_N-tau_Q1}, we observe that the value function depends only on \(\sigma_W^2\).
 We proceed by induction.
 Let \(\ell = N-\tau-\bar{s}\) for some \(\bar{s}=s+1 \ge 0\), and assume that~\eqref{eqn:V_l_Q_s+1} holds for the next stage.
 Then,

-Here, step~(a) follows from the DP recursion~\eqref{eqn:DP_rec} and the fact that, at stage \(k=\ell\) with budget \(Q_k=\bar{s}\), the switch can transmit at all subsequent time instants.
+Here, step~(a) follows from the DP recursion~\eqref{eqn:DP_rec} and the fact that, at stage \(k=\ell\) with budget \(Q_k=\bar{s}\), the scheduler can transmit at all subsequent time instants.
 Consequently, the minimizing action is \(D_k=1\), and only the corresponding stage cost is incurred.

-Similarly, to establish~\eqref{eqn:V_l-1_Q_s+1}, observe that at stage \(\ell\), if the switch chooses not to transmit, i.e., \(D_{\ell}=0\), and the remaining budget satisfies \(Q_{\ell}=s-1\), then switching can be performed at all subsequent time instants.
-Consequently,~\eqref{eqn:V_l-1_Q_s+1} follows directly from the DP recursion~\eqref{eqn:DP_rec} and the next-stage value function under switching given by~\eqref{eqn:V_l_Q_s+1}.
+Similarly, to establish~\eqref{eqn:V_l-1_Q_s+1}, observe that at stage \(\ell\), if the scheduler chooses not to transmit, i.e., \(D_{\ell}=0\), and the remaining budget satisfies \(Q_{\ell}=s-1\), then scheduling can be performed at all subsequent time instants.
+Consequently,~\eqref{eqn:V_l-1_Q_s+1} follows directly from the DP recursion~\eqref{eqn:DP_rec} and the next-stage value function under scheduling given by~\eqref{eqn:V_l_Q_s+1}.